seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `api.github.com`, and it holds all eleven lanes.
 A coin whose channel this section does not name costs no request at all, so an unestablished lane is never counted against that quota.

-**One exchange list names every coin for a listing or a delisting.**
-`https://www.binance.com/bapi/composite/v1/public/cms/article/list/query?type=1&pageNo=1&pageSize=50`
-answered this machine with dated records.
-It is one read for the whole universe, stored under `horizon` as the lane for listings and delistings with `www.binance.com` as its host, and filtered per coin to titles naming the symbol as a whole word.
-It dates listings and delistings and nothing a protocol decides, and a zero count means none among the latest fifty per catalogue, never that none exists.
+**The exchange's own announcement list is read on EVERY run, first, and it is never cached** — the one read in this section with no age limit, because it is the one channel that names a listing, a delisting or a new contract for every coin at once, and a listing moves its coin on the day it is announced.
+The request is unchanged — `https://www.binance.com/bapi/composite/v1/public/cms/article/list/query?type=1&pageNo=1&pageSize=50` — and it is stored as `sweeps.horizon.outside-list`, host `www.binance.com`, with `ts`, the moment of the read, beside the five fields (§11); the lane is stale whenever `ts` precedes this run's freeze, whatever its date. **Every record whose title names a symbol of `c`, or of a row of `x` past §3B's four filters — the coin or its perpetual, as a whole word — is followed to its article on the exchange's own host**, unless the title itself dates it outside the window, and read there for the minute it takes effect: it is `primary` and class A, and it is placed against the freeze like every item — `ВПЕРЕДИ СЕГОДНЯ`, `ДАЛЬШЕ` or `УЖЕ БЫЛО СЕГОДНЯ` (§2).
+An article that cannot be read leaves its title and `releaseDate`, which print as the announcement's own day. **A web search never stands in for this read.** Only where the list itself refuses does step 1 of §5's hunt complete as a refusal — the lane named unread — and one search on the exchange's announcements of the last seven days takes its place, every hit followed like a discovery hit (§6).
+The list dates what the exchange decides and nothing a protocol decides, and a zero count means none among the latest fifty per catalogue, never that none exists. **Measured 24.09, 14:21 Tbilisi:** Binance had announced HYPE's spot listing that morning and opened the market at 11:00 UTC, 38 minutes after the freeze; the lane had last been read on 21.09, stood stale under `-28-a`'s digest and was neither read nor named, and the search run in its place returned one unrelated record.

-**ONDO, HYPE and LIT have no protocol channel, and the exchange list is the only channel that names them.** Each is named unserved in the appendix on every run (item 63), and its unlocks, votes and upgrades reach state only through §6's type lanes, on §6's source rule.
+**ONDO, HYPE and LIT have no protocol channel, and the exchange list is the only channel that names them.** Each is named unserved in the appendix on every run (item 63), and its unlocks, votes and upgrades reach state through §6's type lanes and through its own discovery search, which §5's hunt runs before any served coin's (§5 step 5), on §6's source rule.

 | Coin | What each protocol class returned |
 |---|---|